 - Earn claimable CRV with a high boost without locking any CRV

 - Zero fees on extra incentive tokens

-If you want to get the highest yield possible, rather than stake in CRV gauge you can take your LP tokens and put into Convex Finance and make 36.6%, a 1.62x boost.
+If you want to get the highest yield possible, rather than a stake in CRV gauge you can take your LP tokens and put them into Convex Finance and make 36.6%, a 1.62x boost.